PhilWyso/TTRPG-Obsidian/y_Mothership/Rooms/Mine Depths.md

 A splash of [[Yellow Goo]] on the natural cave walls.
 An empty vaccsuit, slumped in a heap.
-The word "SILENCE" is scorched into the wall with a handheld laser cutter that lays discarded nearby.
+An ineligible is scorched into the wall word.
+If a PC tries to examine the word he suffers alien visions and must make a Sanity Save.
+Either way he learns that the word "SILENCE" is scorched into the wall with a handheld laser cutter that lays discarded nearby.

+As the character's fingers make contact with the alien text, an immediate, disorienting wave of cold and static-riddled energy pulses through their body.
+The air around them thickens, growing oppressive, as the faint hum of the glyphs beneath their touch grows louder, a sound too deep to be heard but too pervasive to ignore.
+The world begins to distort as if reality itself is warping and bending, slipping through cracks that shouldn’t exist.